sourcegraph/learn/posts/structural-search-patterns.md

 ## Matching multiple function arguments

 The above example gave us results that use `stderr`, but we may want to narrow down our search further.
-For example, we may want to match only `fprintf` calls where the final argument is "err".
+For example, we may want to match only `fprintf` calls where the final argument is `err`.
 We can add `err` to our search query to match it in the position of the last argument:

 <SourcegraphSearch query="fprintf(stderr, ..., err) lang:c repo:^github\.com/torvalds/linux$ " patternType="structural" />

-The above query matches `fprintf` calls where the first argument is `stderr` and the last argument is `message`.
+The above query matches `fprintf` calls where the first argument is `stderr` and the last argument is `err`.
 The `...` hole will match any number of arguments in between, and that's particularly useful for a function like `fprintf`, which accepts a variable number of arguments.

 ## Using multiple holes